Snoopy Presents: To Mom (and Dad), With Love

-Snoopy Presents: To Mom (and Dad), With Love, or simply To Mom (and Dad), With Love, is a Peanuts animated special.
-It released exclusively on Apple TV+ on May 6, 2022.
+Snoopy Presents: To Mom (and Dad), With Love, or simply To Mom (and Dad), With Love, is the 48th Peanuts animated special.
+It was the third Peanuts special released exclusively on Apple TV+ on May 6, 2022.
+The story follows Peppermint Patty, who feels left out on Mother's Day due to being the only kid in town who doesn't have a mother, but this gives her the idea to celebrate her father.